 |When raising concerns—especially concerns that’ll affect your offer price—make sure your points are fair and verifiable.
 Try to present them in ways that won’t feel like a personal attack to the seller.|

 Keep in mind that the seller could counter or hold firm to your original offer.
 If this occurs, avoid responding in the moment.
-Take the time you've given to consider the offer to decide if the business will be a smart investment under the seller’s terms.
+Take time to consider the offer to decide if the business will be a smart investment under the seller’s terms.

 If you decide to proceed, your attorney can draft a sales agreement that’ll bind you and the seller to the transfer of the business.
-You can read more about this agreement in our guide, The Binding Terms of Your Sales Agreement.
+You can read more about this agreement here:

-Once you renegotiate with the seller and arrive at an agreement, you’ll work on securing the capital you need to acquire the business.
-You can learn more about this step in our guide, Your Go-to Guide for Financing an Acquisition.
+Once you and the seller arrive at an agreement, you can secure the capital you need to buy the business.
+You can learn more about this step in this guide:

 Log into your owner’s portal for more free articles and advice that’ll help you acquire a business and position it for growth.